rklos/wng-system-translation-pl/docs/translation-guide.md

 # Translation Guide

-This guide explains how to translate and maintain language files in the Wrath & Glory System Translation project.
+This guide explains how to translate and maintain language files in the FoundryVTT System Translation project.

 ## Overview